 5. Brantview Apples & Cider

-The Brantview Apples & Cider orchard has been in production for almost 200 years, where they have been harvesting the land and supplying quality apples, cider and baked goods till today.
-The farm offers up to 22 varieties a season, as well as offering a wide variety of apple themed sweets and treats.
+The Brantview Apples & Cider orchard has been in production for almost 200 years, harvesting the land and supplying quality apples, cider, and baked goods to this day.
+The farm offers up to 22 varieties a season, as well as a wide variety of apple-themed sweets and treats.

 Hours: U-Pick and Farm Market is open seven days a week.
 September & October